revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-8. Assume that I have a text, "The Apple a Day Keeps the Doctor Away."
+8.Assume that I have a text, "The Apple a Day Keeps the Doctor Away."
 We want to replace one string with another for the one/first two occurrences of "An Apple a Day Keeps the Doctor Away."
 Which technique is used to do this?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)